 Results Including Seasonal Wage Variation

-Table A3 repeats some of the analysis presented in Table 7 of the main text, with the addition of district-level agricultural wage data collected from a source published in 1913 and describing the year 1910.
+Table A3 repeats some of the analysis presented in Table 7 of the main text, with the addition of district-level agricultural wage data collected from a source published in Tsentralnii Statisticheskii Komitet (1913), which describes the year 1910.
 The source provides agricultural wage rates for men and women in the winter and summer, allowing us to calculate, for example, the percentage difference in male agricultural wages for summer vs. winter by district.
 Unfortunately, and especially because these data describe such a later period, the regressions presented in Table A3 suffer from a major source of endogeneity: likely, industrial activity could have relocated in response to extreme wage variation.
 Thus, we see here a positive and statistically insignificant relationship between wage variation and working days, where we would have expected a negative and significant relationship if factories shut down in response to high summer wages.
 These results may mean that by our period, wages in agriculture and industry may have aligned, as suggested by Mironov (2010).

 Additional Results for Correlates of Working Days: More Refined Industrial Categories and Survival